 Most patients do not understand their medical insurance coverage.
-Therefore, it is up to medical practices to verify patients’ insurance eligibility in advance to their visit to make sure practices’ services will be reimbursed.
+Therefore, it is up to medical practices to verify patients’ insurance eligibility before their visit to make sure practices’ services will be reimbursed.

 1. Interfacing with practice management systems.